-QuakeSim is a multi-source, synergistic, data-intensive computing infrastructure for modeling earthquake faults individually and as part of complex interacting systems.
+QuakeSim is a multi-source, synergistic, data-intensive computing infrastructure for modeling earthquake fault models individually and as part of complex interacting systems.
 Remotely sensed geodetic data are integrated with models and pattern analysis applications in a rich web-based and visualization environment.
 The goal is to integrate heterogeneous data [Table 1] and various tools to develop models efficiently, allow rapid exploration of large datasets, and identify subtle but important features in large datasets.
 QuakeSim is valuable for earthquake investigations and modeling in its current state, and also serves as a prototype and nucleus for broader systems under development.

 Numerous and growing online data sources from NASA, USGS, NSF, and other resources provide an exceptional opportunity to integrate varied data sources to support comprehensive efforts in data mining, analysis, simulation, and forecasting.
-The primary focus of QuakeSim is fault modeling and its application to earthquake forecasting, but the developed technology can support a wide array of science and engineering applications.
-QuakeSim development has resulted in a number of successes but has also identified a number of key challenges related to data, computational infrastructure, and model, analysis, and visualization infrastructure.
+The primary focus of QuakeSim is fault modeling and its application to earthquake forecasting, but the developed technology can support a wide array of engineering applications. science and OuakeSim development has resulted in a number of successes but has also identified a number of key challenges related to data. computational infrastructure, and model, analysis, and visualization infrastructure.

 Earthquake research activities are hampered by the uncoordinated (but improving) state of current data collections, and the lack of formal modeling tools capable of ingesting multiple data types.
 Addressing these issues requires a comprehensive set of activities.
-These include 1) developing bridging services in a service-oriented architecture to integrate data from multiple sources, including interferogram, GPS position and velocity measurements, and seismicity; 2) devising a fundamental framework for model optimization through the integration of multiple data types; 3) developing cyberinfrastructure within science gateways to handle the computing requirements of the optimization framework including the need to access large datasets; 4) enabling effective data acquisition, management, and sharing - involving data semantics, provenance, version tracking, commenting, rating, etc.; and 5) developing capabilities for delivering data to downstream applications.
+These include 1) developing bridging services in a service-oriented architecture to integrate data from multiple sources, including interferogram, GPS position and velocity measurements, and seismicity; 2) Developing a fundamental framework for model optimization through the integration of multiple data types; 3) Develop cyberinfrastructure within science gateways to handle the computing requirements of the optimization framework including the need to access large datasets; 4) Ensuring data handling issues of model contribution, provenance, version tracking, commenting, rating, etcand; 5) Developing capabilities for using output in downstream applications.

-Key challenges identified through science analysis and QuakeSim integration include the need for more open processes, particularly in the creation of data products, and the greater integration and accountability of different groups.
+Key challenges identified through science analysis and QuakeSim integration include the need for more open processes, particularly in the creation of data products, and the greater integration and accountability of different groups on each other.
 The solutions are partially technical and partially sociological.